Sawangg/kronos/README.md

 ## Ideas and TODO

-- Implement your strategy with any language that compiles to WASM
 - Data source agnostic, provide OHLCV data how you wish
 - Better analytics result with per trade feedback
 - Visualize your strategy using a dedicated frontend.
 Analyze key performance metrics such as: